LTUC/amman-dotnet-401d2/Curriculum/Class31/LAB.md

 ### Guidance

 **User Story 1:** This page should exist for every product, and it can be done dynamically through views.
-Have a "View" action in your "ShopController" that will allow you to see product specific information.
+Have a new Razor Page in your "Shop" directory that will allow you to see product specific information.
 This page should contain:
 1. Image of the product
 2. Name of Product
 3. Description
 4. Price

-**User Story 2:**  this essentially adding a button to onto the product landing page.
+**User Story 2:**  This is just adding a button to onto the product landing page.
 This button will have the text "Add to Basket".
-When this button is clicked, it will pass the Product ID to the [HTTPPOST] action and then add that product to the user's basket.
+When this button is clicked, it will execute the post method and add that product to the user's basket.
 This should all take place on the database side.
-Consider using an interface for Basket CRUD operations.
+_**You will need**_ to setup your basket to use an interface for Basket CRUD operations.
 Similar to how you are getting products...do the same for basket manipulation.

 **User story 3:** You and your partner need to figure out how you are going to capture a user's basket items.
 This is going to required a database change.
-At the very least, your Basket should contain a collection Basket Items or Products...depending on your structure.
+At the very least, your Basket should contain a collection Basket Items or Products... depending on your structure.
 You should be able to call a user's basket and view all the items/products associated with it.
 Remember that it possible that a user can have more than one item in their basket AND more than one type of item (example: I have 2 blankets in my basket).

+Here is a _possible_ example structure that you can keep into consideration as you build out your basket:
+1. Basket Table:
+   - ID (primary key)
+   - UserID
+2. BasketItems Table
+    - ID
+    - BasketID (FK)
+    - ProductID (FK)
+    - Qty

+The above will give us the specific basket for each user and then give us a table to hold all of the individual basket items.
+If we ever want to find out what items a user has in their basket, we can figure out what the user's basket id is, and then query all the items in the basketitems table that share that basket id.

 **User story 4:** This is where view components come in.
 Create a view component that queries the database for all the items/products that the user has in his/her cart, and displays it on more than one page of the site.
 Display your "mini-basket" on both the individual product landing pages and the home page.

-## Tests

-No tests are required for today.

-## Rubric

-The lab rubric can be found [HERE](../Resources/rubric){:target="_blank"}